An Argument Against Recycling

 The symbol has become pervasive.
 Blue boxes, bins, and bags are everywhere inviting you to recycle your unwanted mess.
 Doing so likely provides you with an unconscious little shot in the arm; a good “I’m doing my part” feeling.
 Except we are not really accomplishing much.

-Short term thinking is my issue with recycling.
+There is an argument against recycling: it’s short term thinking.
 It is a band-aid approach that accomplishes two basic things: First, it makes us feel like we are doing something.
 Second, it ensures that we do not really have to deal with the fundamental issues.
 By recycling we push the bubble forward.
 We do not need to fix our problems, we just need to delay the crisis until we are dead.

 We sell water.
 So we have to be clever. – Jeff Caso, Nestle exec